 Careers and opportunities

-Graduates on this course have gone on to work for big-name organisations like Reed and Kier Construction Group in a variety of roles, such as:
+Graduates of this course have gone on to work for organisations such as Bank of America Merrill Lynch, Portsmouth Hospitals NHS Trust, Close Brothers Asset Management and the Civil Service in a variety of HRM roles, including:

 - HR assistant recruitment coordinator

 Our Careers and Employability service can help you find a job that puts your skills to work in the industry when you finish the course.
 You can get help, advice and support for up to 5 years after you leave the University.

 To help you secure a great job when you graduate, our Careers and Employability service can help you find relevant work experience during your course to develop your skills and build links in the industry.

 We can help you identify placements, internships, voluntary roles and opportunities that will complement your studies and develop your abilities.